- $59,318 Young Child Falls In Open Elevator Shaft

 - Julian Allen

-What Are South Carolina’s Negligence Laws for Auto Accidents?
+What Are South Carolina’s Negligence Laws for Car Accidents?

 South Carolina is an at-fault state for motor vehicle accidents.
 A driver who causes a car, truck, or motorcycle crash is responsible for resulting damages.
 The state also follows a modified comparative fault rule.
 This means: